shailjasarawagi/document-review-screen/README.md

 6. **Confirmation**: Click "Confirm" to process selected fields
 7. **Success**: Receive confirmation of successful processing

-### Keyboard Navigation

-- Use arrow keys to navigate through fields
-- Press space to select/deselect the current field
-- Use Ctrl/Cmd + A to select all fields
-- Press Ctrl/Cmd + Enter to confirm selection
-- Use +/- keys to zoom in/out
-- Press F to toggle fullscreen mode

-### Field Management

-- Click the three-dot menu next to any field to access options
-- Remove unwanted fields using the "Remove" option
-- Fields are dynamically updated in both sidebar and document view

 ## Performance Insights

-### Google Lighthouse Results

-To run Google Lighthouse and generate performance insights:

-1. **Local Development**:

-- Open Chrome DevTools (F12 or Right-click > Inspect)
-- Go to the "Lighthouse" tab
-- Select categories to audit (Performance, Accessibility, Best Practices, SEO)
-- Click "Generate report"

 ### Lighthouse Results Screenshot